 “We believe in one God, the Father Almighty, maker of all things visible or invisible, and in one Lord Jesus Christ, the Son of God, begotten … not made, being of one essence (homoousion) with the Father … who for us men and our salvation came down and was made flesh, was made man, suffered, rose again the third day, ascended into heaven, and comes to judge the quick and the dead …” (7)

-This differs somewhat from the “Nicene Creed” now in use, which is a revision made in a.d.
-362.
+This differs somewhat from the “Nicene Creed” now in use, which is a revision made in ad 362.

 The Council of Nicaea defined and shaped the doctrine of the Trinity.
 But it could not resolve the inner and outer struggles which arose because of these vital points